 - PE - This term we are very lucky and one of our PE lessons will be coaching by FUNDA.
 PE lessons may happen at times other than the timetabled slots so please do ensure that children have their PE kits in school every day.
 Both PE lessons are likely to be outdoor sessions so it is important that children are equipped for slightly inclement weather!

 PE days: We will not have any swimming lessons this half term.
 Indoor and outdoor PE lessons are subject to change and as such, you MUST have indoor and outdoor PE kits in school at all times.

 Each week, children will be given a piece of mathematics or English homework.
 This homework includes learning spellings.

-Learning logs have been given out for this half term.
+Learning logs will be given out for this half term during the first two weeks of the year.
 Please note that you are expected to complete two of these as a minimum but that you can choose to do more if you wish.
 These tasks are intended to be broad so that you can interpret them as creatively as you wish.
 We had some super ones last half term and would love to be able to take some photographs of the ones completed this half term to show you all!

 Reading remains a key priority and we expect to see reading diaries signed at least four times each week.
 The reading challenge remains the key part of the homework.

 Keep an eye on the website for any important information - everything that you need will appear on here and it may save you time to check before ringing the office.